engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 ## CSS Web Safe Fonts

-What are <span style="color:red">Web Safe Fonts</span>?
+💡 What are <span style="color:red">Web Safe Fonts</span>?

-Web safe fonts are fonts that are universally installed across all browsers and devices.
+Web safe fonts are fonts that are <span style="color:red">universally installed</span> across all browsers and devices.

-**Fallback Fonts**
+## Fallback Fonts

 However, there are no 100% completely web safe fonts.
 There is always a chance that a font is not found or is not installed properly.

 Therefore, it is very important to always use fallback fonts.

 This means that you should add a list of similar "backup fonts" in the font-family property.
 If the first font does not work, the browser will try the next one, and the next one, and so on.
-Always end the list with a generic font family name.
+Always end the list with a <span style="color:red">generic font family name</span>.

 Example